 It’s a truth universally acknowledged that the internet loves a good cat photo.
 Or a snap of a cute puppy.
 Or basically any warm fuzzy thing.
 (Chewbacca aside, though the internet certainly loves him as well.)

-She mixes in a liberal dose of her adorable felines, Dr. Meredith Grey and Detective Olivia Benson, into her feed, with excellent results.
+She incorporates her adorable felines, Dr. Meredith Grey and Detective Olivia Benson, into her feed, with excellent results.

-Kendall Jenner is no stranger to this tactic either.
-Her feed boasts snaps of a pup in costume (hopefully for Halloween), a guide dog she met on the Today Show, and a lion cub—effectively taking her ‘cute animal’ game to the next level.
+Miley Cyrus is no stranger to this tactic either.
+Her feed boasts snaps of her own pets, puppy Boomerangs, and a personal tattoo commemorating her dog Mary Jane—effectively taking her ‘cute animal’ game to the next level.

 How can brands make this work for them?
-Think beyond your product to your customers’ lifestyle.
+Think beyond your product and get right into your customers’ lifestyle.
 Might that lifestyle involve pets?
 Insta ‘em.
 Hootsuite does it with our #HootDogs hashtag.

 6. They go Insta-first for big news